Checkmate-2/Hand-Pose-Estimation-using-MediaPipe-Hands/README.rst

 MediaPipe in Python
 ########

-Install python packages using the pip command:
+Install packages using the pip command:

 .. code:: shell